jan1577/uzk-library-booking/README.md

 # Library_Booking

-This script can be used to automatically book seats at three differnent spots in the Library of Cologne University.
+This script can be used to automatically book seats at three different spots in the Library of Cologne University.

   https://raumbuchung.ub.uni-koeln.de/raumbelegung/gar/export/index/rooms/USBO1LS4
   https://raumbuchung.ub.uni-koeln.de/raumbelegung/gar/export/index/wiso/WISOVWL